htruong/ezpi4me/README.md

 the ME on your computer.
 Just run some simple commands and connect 6 wires to a Raspberry Pi.

-I've been thinking about this project for a year, but prototyping was easy because I can just carry a customized Pi image with me.
-Now, to release to the public the source and customization process, there is a lot of scripting needed (because what's the point of replacing Intel ME blob by writing my 2GB blob to a Raspberry Pi SD card and run it).
+I've been thinking about this project for over a year, but prototyping was easy because I can just carry a customized Pi image with me.
+Now, to release to the public the source and customization process, there is a lot of scripting needed (because what's the point of advocating removing the 8MB Intel ME blob by releasing a 2GB blob and tell everyone to run it).
 I finally got up my butt and did it.
-This project only has a couple of simple scripts that you can easily verify that helps you get rid of the Intel ME blob.
+Every script is extremely simple and can be audited quickly.

 Tested platforms
 --